Thu, Jan 9, 2014 02:11 PM

 state board decides, the consequences will take a long time to be

-even if the supervisory union is dissolved, it will take a couple
+"But even if the supervisory union is dissolved, it will take a

-of years to take effect.
-We're probably looking at 2016."
+couple of years to take effect.
+We're probably looking at

-enrollment: out of 143 students total, only 55 are in high school.
+low enrollment: out of 143 students total, only 55 are in high

-The school board asked John Everitt, a consultant with the Vermont
+school.
+The school board asked John Everitt, a consultant with the

-School Board Association, to study the high school question and
+Vermont School Board Association, to study the high school question

-present recommendations.
-In his 22-page report, Everitt noted the
+and present recommendations.
+In his 22-page report, Everitt noted

-tumult caused by rapid changes in the school system, including a
+the tumult caused by rapid changes in the school system, including

-concern about the academic program," Everitt wrote.
-"This concern,
+to concern about the academic program," Everitt wrote.
+"This

-combined with declining enrollment, resulted in area families
+concern, combined with declining enrollment, resulted in area

-outside of Rochester, choosing to send their children to schools
+families outside of Rochester, choosing to send their children to

-other than Rochester.
-The draw of larger schools with a variety of
+schools other than Rochester.
+The draw of larger schools with a

 Closing the school, Labejsza said, would mean sending Rochester's